MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 - **Movable types cannot be const**

-When a function returns a type that is intended to be moved, its return type should not be const.
+When a function returns a type that is intended to be moved, its return type should not be **const**.

 - **Deleted copy constructors**